saheelwagh/refactored-life/content/posts/2020-30-08-intro/index.md

 Our society is under  a similar attack.
 We're being fed something more addictive than opium.
 This substance is

 1. Easily available to everyone
-2. Cosumable throughout the day
+2. Consumable throughout the day
 3. Totally harmless in appearance.